 '''

 \begin{example}

 One sentance description of example.

+\Exindex{language}{short description}{MPI names}

+\exindex{other example index entry}

+....

+\end{example}

 '''

-\Exindex{language}{short description}{routines} \exindex{other example index entry} \end{example}

-The "language" in Exindex may be either C or Fortran.
-The "routines" may be a single routine name or a comma-separated list of routines.
-The "short description" should be just a few words, as it will appear in the index.
-Exindex must be used within an example environment.
+The "language" in \Exindex may be either C, Fortran, or Neutral.
+The name Neutral is used for language-independent examples, including examples for which the programming language used is not clear.
+The "names" may be a single name or a comma-separated list of names.
+Typically, these are MPI routine names, but other names may be included with a special prefix, as noted below.
+The "short description" should be just a few words, as it will appear in the index (if that feature is selected-it currently is not). \Exindex must be used within an example environment.
+The "names" option may contain any of the following: